zhangkai0616/learngit/readme.txt

  distributed under the GPL

+g
-git tracks changes of files
+it tracks changes of files

+create a new branck is quick